danielskatz/software-vs-data/README.md

 Evidence: Citations?

-###Software is updated more frequently that papers or data.
+###Software is updated more frequently than papers or data.

 Datasets can of course be frequently updated, but each update likely represents the findings of a new or repeated study.